Brampton Battalion: 2009–2013: The final years In Brampton

 After the teams run to the OHL finals in 2008–09 the Battalion fell to mid-pack in 2009–10.

 Most of the offense from the previous season was gone as Sean Jones led the team in scoring with 32 goals and 49 points.
 Cody Hodgson missed most of the season with a back injury.
 He returned to play 13 games near the end of the regular season but would miss the final 5 games with a foot injury before returning for the playoffs.
 The Battalion would finish the season with 25 wins and 64 points, good enough for 5th place in the Eastern Conference.
 The team set a franchise low in goals against with only 181, but also set the franchise low for goals for with just 167.

 Brampton would face the Kingston Frontenacs in the first round of the playoffs.
 Brampton would take the first two games before Kingston would take the next two.
 Brampton would win game 5 in overtime in Kingston but the Fronts would force a game 7 following a victory in Brampton.
 The Battalion playing in just the second game 7 in franchise history would jump out to a 4–0 lead before holding on for a 5–2 victory in Kingston to advance.

 The Battalion would face the OHL's leading Barrie Colts in the second round.
 The Colts would sweep the Battalion in four straight as the Troops fell to Barrie in the playoffs for the fourth time in five years.

-The Battalion would go through the 2010–11 season with a very young group of defenceman and goaltenders.
-Following a lengthy losing streak in November GM Stan Butler traded goaltender Jacob Riley to Sudbury while releasing import goaltender Dennis Saikkonen.
-Butler then signed OA goaltender Cody St.Jacques and traded veteran defenceman Kyle Pereira and a draft pick to Guelph for rookie import goaltender Matej Machovsky.
-With much more steady goaltending the Battalion managed a near .500 record for the rest of the season finishing with 29 wins and 65 points to finish 6th in the Eastern Conference.
-However the Troops would fall four straight in the first round of the playoffs to the Niagara Ice Dogs.
-Battalion captain Stephon Thorne would score two of just three goals scored by the Battalion in the four-game series.
-OA Forward Scott Tanski led the team with 47 points in the regular season.
+The Battalion would go through the 2010–11 season with a young defensive core and goaltending group.
+Following a lengthy losing streak in November, General Manager Stan Butler traded goaltender Jacob Riley to Sudbury and released import goaltender Dennis Saikkonen.
+Butler subsequently signed overage (OA) goaltender Cody St. Jacques and traded veteran defenceman Kyle Pereira and a draft pick to Guelph for rookie import goaltender Matej Machovsky.
+The Battalion recorded .500 winning percentage for the remainder of the season, finishing with 29 wins and 65 points to secure 6th place in the Eastern Conference.
+However, the team lost four consecutive games in the first round of the playoffs to the Niagara Ice Dogs.
+Battalion captain Stephon Thorne scored two of the team’s three goals during the series.
+OA forward Scott Tanski led the team in the regular-season scoring with 47 points.